Mitnes17/Currency-Converter/README.md

 A simple currency converter application.

-Exchange rates data obtained by fetch API request.
+Exchange rates data was obtained using a fetch API request.

 Technology stack: